-Conference participants and high-level speakers include representatives from the sporting community, the United Nations system, civil society organisations, special interest groups, academia, governments, non-governmental organisations, the corporate sector and the media.
+Conference participants and high-level speakers will be comprised of representatives from the sporting community, the United Nations system, civil society organisations, special interest groups, academia, governments, non-governmental organizations, the corporate sector and the media.

-The two-day Conference programme will be structured around plenary and dialogue sessions and will reflect three pillars of transition from Policy to Practice to the potential of sport and Olympism as it relates to education and culture.
-The Conference will also involve young people who are at the heart of many related initiatives set up by the Olympic Movement.
+The two-day Conference programme will be structured around plenary and dialogue sessions, during which the delegates will review policies, exchange views on best practices and identify future action in the fields of sport, education and culture.
+The Conference will heavily involve young people who are at the heart of many related initiatives set up by the Olympic Movement

 • innovative approaches for sustainable education;

-• the value of sport in civil society, specifically in terms of family structures;
+• the value of sport in civil society and, specifically, in terms of family structures;

 • the impact of the Youth Olympic Games and Olympic Games Cultural Olympiad;

-Amsterdam’s Maritime Museum will provide the monumental backdrop for the opening ceremony, and also host the presentation of the 2012 IOC OlympiArt Award and the presentation ceremony for the medal winners of the IOC 2012 Sport and Art Contest.
-The Conference will be held in the NH Hotel Krasnapolsky.
+The Maritime Museum is the a monumental backdrop for the Opening Ceremony, which will also see the presentation of the 2012 IOC OlympiArt Award and the Presentation Ceremony to the medal winners of the IOC 2012 Sport and Art Contest.
+The Conference venue will be the NH Hotel Krasnapolsky.

-The IOC Commission for Culture and Olympic Education was created in 2000 to advise the IOC on the best policies and programmes to help promote culture and Olympic education.
+The IOC Commission for Culture and Olympic Education was created in 2000 to advise the IOC on the best policies and programmes to help the promotion of culture and Olympic education.

-Working with the Commission, the IOC developed an Olympic education policy that seeks to provide greater resources to help promote culture and education through sport at a national, regional and international level.
-Activities related to the education of young people through sport play a key role within the Conference programme.
+Working with the Commission, the IOC developed an Olympic education policy that seeks to provide greater resources to help promote culture and education through sport, national, regional and international level.
+Activities related to the education of youth through sport play a key role within the conference programme.

-The IOC’s World Conference on Sport, Culture and Education, which takes place every two years, is an important interactive platform to take stock of the progress made and to develop a significant impetus for the way forward.
-The previous Conference, held in Durban, South Africa, attracted more than 500 participants and concluded with a strong action plan within the relevant domains of activity.
+The IOC’s World Conference on Sport, Culture and Education which takes place every two years is an important interactive platform to take stock of the progress made and to develop a significant impetus for the way forward.
+The previous Conference held in Durban, South Africa attracted more than 500 participants and concluded with a strong action plan within the relevant domain of activities.

-UNESCO is the United Nations’ specialised agency for education.
-Since its creation in 1945, the organisation has worked to improve education worldwide.
-The signing of a Memorandum of Understanding (MoU) between the IOC and UNESCO has enabled a long-standing partnership between the two leading organisations.
+UNESCO is the United Nations’ specialized agency for education.
+Since its creation in 1945, the Organization has worked to improve education worldwide.
+The signing of a Memorandum of Understanding (MoU) has enabled a long-standing partnership between the two leading organizations.